lachlanhunt/cckufi-flair/README.md

 ccKufi-flair
 ===

 This is a userscript for the exclusive ccKufiPrFaShleWoli0 subreddit.
 This is designed to add a flair to all known redditors who were lucky enough to make it to Tier 17 in Reddit's Robin, wherever you see them on Reddit.
 (April Fools 2016 experiment).
+It also flairs the unlucky ones who were kicked from the Tier 16 room during the final merge.

 Install a userscript extension such as [greasemonkey](http://www.greasespot.net/) or [tampermonkey](http://tampermonkey.net)